Lotemn102/HebHTR/README.md

 Overall, the whole dataset contains 25 different handwrites.
 The dataset also contains digits and punctuation characters.

-All words in the dataset are of size 128×32, and were encoded into black and white (binary). \
+All words in the dataset were encoded into black and white (binary). \
 For example:

 <p align="center">